-P stands Practice session on MOODLE, E - Library and it consists of Hands on experience / Laboratory skill component.
+P stands Practice session on MOODLE, E - Library and it consists of Hands on experience / Laboratory Experiments / Field Studies / Industrial visits/ Case studies that equip students to acquire the much required skill component.

-Experiments / Field Studies / Industrial visits/ Case studies that equip students to acquire the much required hour session of T or P amounts to 1 credit per semester, over a period of one semester of 16 weeks for teaching-learning process.
+In terms of credits, every one hour session of L amounts to 1 credit per semester and a minimum of two hour session of T or P amounts to 1 credit per semester, over a period of one semester of 16 weeks for teaching-learning process.
 The total duration of a semester is 20 weeks inclusive of semester-end examination.